qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

 ## PostgreSQL database

-To start Gitea in combination with a PostgreSQL database, apply these changes to the `docker-compose.yml` file created above.
+To start RIA Hub in combination with a PostgreSQL database, apply these changes to the `docker-compose.yml` file created above.

 ```diff